-Wall-mounted signage includes a variety of categories, and the following categories are covered by the ADA:
+Wall-mounted signage includes a variety of categories, and the ADA covers the following categories:

 - Identification of permanent room signs: These signs cover room designations that are not likely to change.
 Permanent room signs can include bathroom signs, office numbers, conference room signs and other permanent room signs.